 - What is the measurable business goal you want to achieve?

-- What will employees need to do differently in order to achieve this goal?
+- What will employees need to do differently in order to achieve this goal (behaviors)?

-- What knowledge, skills and abilities are required to enable this behavior?
+- What foundational knowledge is required to enable this behavior?

 This process will help you narrow the focus of your chosen solution and target only knowledge and behaviors that are required to reach your goal.
 It will also help you reduce the volume of content needed, resulting in the short-form material that is often referred to as microlearning.